-Beren Campus - 17th Precinct (212) 826-3211 or Midtown South Precinct (212) 239-9811 Cardozo Campus - 6th Precinct (212) 741-4811 Einstein Campus - 49th Precinct (718) 918-2000 Wilf Campus - 34th Precinct (212) 927-9711 coordinators for the University.
+Beren Campus - 17th Precinct (212) 826-3211 or Midtown South Precinct (212) 239-9811

+Cardozo Campus - 6th Precinct (212) 741-4811

+Einstein Campus - 49th Precinct (718) 918-2000

+Wilf Campus - 34th Precinct (212) 927-9711

+In addition, if such person is in need of immediate medical treatment, he/she should go to the nearest hospital emergency room or call 911 or Hatzalah Volunteer Ambulance Corps at (212) 230-1000.
+The University is well aware of the emotional trauma often suffered by a victim of sexual violence, and therefore it has designated trained counselors in its Counseling Center to serve as sexual assault coordinators for the University.
 They can be reached by calling (646) 592-4210 (Beren/Cardozo Campus) or (646) 592-4200 (Wilf Campus) (or emailing counseling@yu.edu) and asking for a sexual assault coordinator.
 These counselors can offer advice and support on a confidential basis as the victim begins to make choices regarding how to proceed post-assault.
 There are also many outside sources of support available to victims in these circumstances, including The NYC Alliance Against Sexual Assault (on-line at www.svfreenyc.org), which has compiled numerous resources available to victims, and the SOVRI (Support for Orthodox Victims of Rape and Incest) Hotline at Beth Israel Medical Center, (888) 613-1613.
 The latter is a confidential (no caller-ID is used) hotline that may be called anonymously for information and support.
-(For additional resources, see Section XXII.)